linkarys/mailviewer/README.md

 This plugin get idea from spoolmail, thanks to Phillip Duba and Raymond Camden.

-I should special thanks to [Xinju](https://github.com/xinju), thanks for all the suggestion.
+I should special thanks to [Xinju](https://github.com/xinju), thanks for all the suggestions.
 Some of them are really great, and also thanks for your QA.

 ## Require
 - Chrome or Firefox (Not works well with IE)